milesepstein13/severe-thunderstorm-analysis/readme.md

      * characterization by environmental data: to be added
      * The modified datasets are also saved in `/data`, with `labelled_` as a prefix on the filename
      * When functions to add new labels are added, this file can be rerun with `labelled = True` to begin with already-labelled datasets and only run the additon of desired new labels.
 If doing so, the pph data will be saved as `labelled_pph2.nc` (since `labelled_pph.nc` is in use).
 You need to manually delete `labelled_pph.nc` and then rename `labelled_pph2.nc` as labelled_pph2.nc once this file is done running.
    * Running Time: ~20 minutes to read in data.
-Most labels are instant to a few minutes to add, but regions takes a few hours.
+Most labels are instant to ~10 minutes to add, but regions takes a few hours.
 7. To be completed: downloading and incorporating ERA5 data associated with locations and dates of interest
 8. Further steps: ML analysis of all this data